Temporal View in Amsterdam

 The sole surviving version of this photograph is a paper negative (now in the collection of Gemeentearchief, Amsterdam ) made by Turner whilst on a photographic expedition to the Netherlands in the spring of 1857.
 This view, one of 16 calotypes Turner made that spring, is amongst the earliest photographs of the Amsterdam canals ever made.

-This new projection installation is produced from digital video sequences recorded at the same location 146 years later.
+This videograph was produced from digital video sequences recorded at the same location 146 years later.
 The images and sounds were recorded throughout a single day from 3:30 AM until 8PM, capturing the ordinary events and occurrences, the light changes and sounds that were framed within that view at those times.
 The moments presented can be seen as ‘typical’- the video is a kind of documentary of a particular time and place, a framing of the daily sounds and activities of and from a specific location.

 As there are no surviving prints from Turner’s negative, the digitally inverted image of the 1857 view provides an approximation of the printed photograph.
 Turner used the calotype process, producing a paper negative that was subsequently waxed to improve transparency for printing purposes.
 The process thus yields a positive and a negative image, the two opposites possessing a special symmetry.
 This relationship is important to the new work; the historical relationship between the original image and the contemporary one establishes an additional level of symmetry.
 After working with an earlier Turner photograph in a previous installation, (A Photographic Truth, 2001,) I discussed this notion of multiple symmetries with Martin Barnes, the curator of Photography at the Victoria and Albert Museum, London: